IsaacShoebottom/Checkpoint-Fixed-Help-Menu/README.md

 devkitARM and devkitA64 are required to compile Checkpoint for 3DS and Switch, respectively.
 Learn more at [devkitpro.org](https://devkitpro.org/wiki/Getting_Started).
 Install or update dependencies as follows.

+You will also want to add [bannertool](https://github.com/Steveice10/bannertool/releases/tag/1.2.0) and [MakeROM](https://github.com/3DSGuy/Project_CTR/releases/tag/makerom-v0.18.3) to your path so the build does not error.
+(Pretty sure this is optional but it doesn't hurt to have)

+General info about this fork, build on windows, and I just added bannertool and makerom to the devkitPro tools>bin folder.
+This adds it to the path when building homebrew software.

 ### 3DS version

 `dkp-pacman -S libctru citro3d citro2d`